eonsparks/binary-classification/README.md

 ## Introduction

 Binary classification is a fundamental task in machine learning where the goal is to categorize input data into one of two classes.
-This implementation focuses on logistic regression, a simple yet effective algorithm for binary classification.

 ## Algorithm Overview